weishengwu/eShopOnContainers---msft/Roadmap-and-Milestones-for-future-releases.md

 ETW events and "Semantic Application Log" from P&P Multiple implementations for the storage of the events, Azure Diagnostics, Elastic Search.
 Using EventSource base class, etc.

-- (To be Confirmed) Additional microservice with data stored as a No-SQL database like Azure Document DB